jhanshew/c7-tenants-list/README.md

-# C7 Tenants List
+# C7 Tenants List for Google Chrome

-This extension adds a table of tenants to the C7 admin page, allowing you to easily see which tenants you have access to.
+This **Google Chrome** extension adds a table of tenants to the C7 admin page, allowing you to easily see which tenants you have access to.

 ## Installation